epw/consensus/Consensus Book.md

 Opposed aspects are things which your Mage believes are impossible, as firmly as you probably believe that the Sun rises each day.
 These will never apply to anything which a non-Mage could do, but definitely can cover things which other Mages may do.
 The even may apply to things your own Mage might appear to be capable of.
 Having them listed under Opposed means that there is a detail to the Mage’s Paradigm that completely precludes them.
 For example, if a Mage has "emotional manipulation" as an Opposed aspect, then that means that they do not think it fits into their worldview.
 If the worldview looks very broad and flexible, like “Ancient Languages Hold Secret Power,” then there is a reason it is Opposed.
 Perhaps the language came from before humans were evolved enough to manipulate emotions, rather than just feel and express them like animals.
 Perhaps it was too dangerous and was sealed away by an ancient Mage.
 Or perhaps it is unknown to the Mage, they just have a deep sense that it is impossible as continuing to live without breathing would be if they had no magic.

 Note that Opposed aspects reflect strong enough beliefs that they even apply to other Mages.
 It’s not just that your character can’t work obscuring magic, for example, it’s that no-one can.
-For these purposes, a character who is Opposed to magic being done is a Lookout (see page XX), exactly like someone who has never Awakened at all.
+For these purposes, a character who is Opposed to magic being done is a [Lookout](Lookouts), exactly like someone who has never Awakened at all.
 This means that a character with a really restrictive view of the world, like that the only magic that exists has to be done through a computer terminal (which they might not even consider magic) may be tricky to be around.
 Mages by their nature have to be skilled at concealing their craft, however, and nothing is insurmountable.
+Harmonious magic will slip by just fine, but if you’re going to do Rending magic in front of another Mage, you’ll want to make sure they aren’t Opposed to any aspect of what you’re doing.

 Pay attention when choosing Opposed magic to the Paradigms of others at the table.
 While there is nothing wrong with playing Mages who believe that each other’s magic is impossible, it does make for a very different game than if they all more-or-less agree.
 That being said, since all Paradigms are different, no-one will ever fully agree on everything.

+A Mage may be able to break past their Opposed, and do magic that is Opposed to their own paradigm, but it will always be Rending if they do.

 ### Freedoms

-Freedoms are one of the benefits that come with working with other Mages over time.
+Freedoms are one of the perks that come with working with other Mages over time.
 Another Mage may choose, when they take an Advancement, to grant your Mage a Freedom.
 This is a short phrase or sentence that describes how something which appears to fall under one of your Opposed Aspects is actually just fine.
 The Freedom only comes into play when you are working with the character who gave it to you.
 If Piper, who has an Opposed aspect of "Silent magic", is given the Freedom “There is sound among the spirits” by Marcus, then when Piper and Marcus do magic together, Piper can do magic that appears to be silent in the physical world, as long as it somehow involves “sound” in connection with spirits.

 Freedoms can be very useful, especially because Mages tend to become less able to directly help one another as they become more powerful (because Help or Hinder uses the number of Anchors to modify the roll).
 Freedoms let them stop hiding some of their magic from each other, and reward collaboration.